murchie85/k8/README.md

 **Important**

 - Must be `valid ip address`
-- You must map the domain name to `Node's entry ip address` which is the `entry point`
+- You must map the domain name to `Node's entry ip address` which is the `entry point`  i.e. the hosting node.

+Creating the yaml isn't enough, you need to create `ingress implementation` which is an `ingress controller`